stew675/standup5x5/README.md

 Landon had come up with the most efficient implementation of the search problem I'd ever seen.
 Truly fantastic work!
-Landon says that he arrived at his solution also fairly independely, but at its core it uses the same basic algorithm that Sylvester and myself had found.
+Landon says that he arrived at his solution also fairly independently, but at its core it uses the same basic algorithm that Sylvester and myself had found.

 Where Landon went one step further is that he had added a further breakdown of